Current Therapies are Symptomatic

 WHAT ARE STEM CELLS

 SCs are easily isolatable and self-renewing cells with the ability to differentiate into a broad range of specialized cell types.
 SCs have been appreciated for their benefits in treating disease, particularly by driving tissue repair and immuno-modulatory responses.
-SC transplants (from another individual) and re-implants (autologous, from the patient’s own system) are routinely performed as standard treatment for oncological diseases following intense radiotherapy or chemotherapy.
-In recent years, autologous SCT has been assessed for its impact on a number of degenerative and inflammatory diseases and shown to improve symptoms.
+SC transplants (allogeneic, from another individual) and re-implants (autologous, from the patient’s own system) are routinely performed as standard treatment for oncological diseases following intense radiotherapy or chemotherapy.
+In recent years, both allogeneic and autologous SCT has been assessed for its impact on a number of degenerative and inflammatory diseases and shown to improve symptoms.

 Stem Cell Therapy for ASD